 The School of Nursing programs are designed to develop expertise necessary for the practice of nursing in a complex, changing health care system.
-Faculty are well qualified, and programs are accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Rd.
-NE, Suite 500, Atlanta, Ga., 30326, 404-975-5000) and approved by the Alabama Board of Nursing.
-Traditional and mobility options are offered at the associate (ASN), baccalaureate (BSN) and master's (MSN) levels.
-For information, visit http://troy.troy.edu/nursing.
+Faculty are well qualified, and the ASN, BSN, and MSN programs are accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Rd.
+NE, Suite 850, Atlanta, Ga., 30326, 404-975-5000) and approved by the Alabama Board of Nursing.
+Degree programs are offered at the associate (ASN), baccalaureate (BSN), master's (MSN) and doctoral (DNP) levels.
+Mobility options are available for registered nurses seeking to earn a bachelor's, master's or doctoral degree(s) in nursing.
+For more information, visit the School of Nursing website at www.troy.edu.

-Students are accepted for admission to the ASN (Montgomery campus) and BSN (Troy campus) programs in the spring and fall semesters.
+Students are accepted for admission to the ASN (Montgomery Campus) and BSN (Troy Campus) programs in the spring and fall semesters.
 The ASN degree may be completed in five semesters.
 The BSN degree may be completed in four years.
 Registered nurses may receive advanced placement in the online RN-BSN/MSN track of the BSN Program.
-For information related to progression from RN-BSN/MSN track to the Clinical Nurse Specialist, Family Nurse Practitioner, or Nursing Informatics Specialist tracks in the MSN Program, consult the Graduate Catalog.
+For information related to progression from RN-BSN/MSN track to the Clinical Nurse Specialist, Family Nurse Practitioner, or Nursing Informatics Specialist tracks in the MSN Program or the DNP program, consult the Graduate Catalog.
 Admission to the School of Nursing is selective, based on established criteria for each program.

 All students must maintain current CPR certification, professional liability insurance and proof of annual physical examination when enrolled in clinical nursing courses.
 Professional liability insurance must be purchased through the School of Nursing.
 Students are responsible for their own medical care if needed in the clinical setting and must have health insurance.
 Students must abide by Centers for Disease Control, HIPAA, and OSHA guidelines.
 Students must present titer reports for Hepatitis B, measles, mumps, rubella, and varicella zoster.
 Drug screening and criminal background information are required before students may attend clinical course practicums.
-Standardized achievement tests are required at various points in the undergraduate programs of learning
+Standardized achievement tests are required at various points in the undergraduate programs of learning.